scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

 ## What is ScalarDB Analytics with PostgreSQL?

-ScalarDB, as a universal transaction manager, targets mainly transactional workloads, so it supports limited subsets of the relational query.
+ScalarDB, as a universal transaction manager, targets mainly transactional workloads and therefore supports limited subsets of relational queries.

-ScalarDB Analytics with PostgreSQL extends the functionality to process analytical queries on ScalarDB-managed data by using PostgreSQL and its Foreign Data Wrapper (FDW) extension.
+ScalarDB Analytics with PostgreSQL extends the functionality of ScalarDB to process analytical queries on ScalarDB-managed data by using PostgreSQL and its foreign data wrapper (FDW) extension.

-ScalarDB Analytics with PostgreSQL mainly consists of two components, PostgreSQL and Schema Importer.
+ScalarDB Analytics with PostgreSQL mainly consists of two components: PostgreSQL and Schema Importer.

 PostgreSQL runs as a service, accepting queries from users to process.
 FDW extensions are used to read data from the back-end storages managed by ScalarDB.
 Schema Importer is a tool to import the schema of the ScalarDB database into PostgreSQL so that users can see the identical tables in PostgreSQL side to the ScalarDB side.

 ## Clone the sample application

-## Set up ScalarDB database
+## Set up a ScalarDB database

 First, you need one or more ScalarDB database to run analytical queries with ScalarDB Analytics with PostgreSQL.
 If you have your own ScalarDB database, you can skip this section and use your database instead.
 Otherwise, you can set up a sample database by running the following command.